Shadow (2018 film): Plot

-Jingzhou, using a metal umbrella weapon, is repeatedly unsuccessful in his practice duels against Ziyu, who mimics Yang Cang's halberd technique.
+Jingzhou, using a metal umbrella weapon, is repeatedly unsuccessful in his practice duels against Ziyu, who mimics Yang Cang's guandao (halberd) technique.
 Ziyu gets increasingly angry and abusive.
 Xiao Ai suggests that Jingzhou fight using feminine moves and embrace the umbrella's representation of yin (the concept of yin in Chinese philosophy is associated with darkness, water, and femininity), which would serve as a more effective counter to Yang Cang's spear, which represents yang (associated with light, fire, and masculinity).
 Xiao Ai is able to demonstrate a counter to Yang's techniques using her moves.
 Jingzhou meets with Tian and instructs him to lead and train a hundred convicts that Ziyu had recruited.

 Jingzhou brings Tian to meet with Ziyu who informs him of Jingzhou's existence and role.
 Ziyu reveals to Tian that he plans to use his shadow to recapture Jingzhou by keeping Yang Cang occupied for three rounds.
-After he recaptures the city he intends to be King and Tian will be the commander.
-The night before the duel, Jingzhou confesses that he was prepared to do anything for Xiao Ai.
+After he recaptures the city, he intends to become King and Tian will be the commander.
+The night before the duel, Jingzhou confesses that he is prepared to do anything for Xiao Ai.
 Xiao Ai goes to Jingzhou that night and spends the night with him while being watched by Ziyu through a secret peephole.

 Jingzhou travels by water to the Jingzhou City Pass for the duel on a floating duel platform.
 Below the platform are Tian and the hundred armed convicts.
 Tian is shocked to see Qingping among them, who stowed away on the boat.
 Tian and the convicts secretly swim under the storm gates and enter the city while Yang Cang and other officials are preoccupied with the duel.
 Jingzhou beats Yang Cang in the first round but is defeated in the next two rounds of the three-round match.
 Yang Cang offers to call it a draw, but Jingzhou, seeing that the Yang banner has not yet toppled, challenges Yang Cang to continue.
 Yang says that this will be to the death.